dsoellinger/Advanced-Algorithms-and-Data-Structures/5_Randomized_Data_Structures_for_Searching.md

 ### Perfect Hashing

-Although hashing is often a good choice for its excellent average-case performance, hashing can also provide excellent worst-case performance when the set of keys is **static**: Once the keys are stored in the table, the set of keys never changes.
+Although hashing is often a good choice for its excellent average-case performance, hashing can also provide excellent worst-case performance when the set of keys is **static** (no inserts and deletes; just: Once the keys are stored in the table, the set of keys never changes.

 Some applications naturally have static sets of keys: consider the set of reserved words in a programming language, or the set of file names on a CD-ROM.